nclouds/immersion-day-eks/lab4/README.md

 ```

-Describe the service and get the URL
+Describe the service and get the Load Balancer URL
 <br/>

 ```
-service/mywebserver-nginx
+kubectl get service  mywebserver-nginx
 ```